 Where do these difficulties come from?

-Therefore, in asking students to become critical readers within many disciplines at the college level, we are asking students to develop a skill set which is diametrically opposed to that which they have become proficient in at the high school level.
+Therefore, in asking students to become critical readers within many disciplines at the college level, we are asking students to develop a skill set which is diametrically opposed to the one they learned at the high-school level.